hwalsuklee/tensorflow-fast-style-transfer/README.md

 *Optional* :
 * `--max_size`: Maximum width or height of the input images. *None* do not change image size. *Default*: `None`

-## Training time
+## Train time

-Training time for 2 epochs with 8 batch size is 6~8 hours.
+Train time for 2 epochs with 8 batch size is 6~8 hours.
 It depends on which style image you use.

 ## References